 It would be best if you had a spot to work and have all your supplies together.
 I am sure that all knitters have heard the phrase, “If I sit, I knit.”
 Substitute your favorite craft for “knit.”
 It probably won’t rhyme, but it is a good memory trick.

 Maybe a crafting cart might be the answer for your crafting space.

 6. Plan Your Project Ahead

-If you are crafting every day, plan a little task for each day.
+If you are crafting daily, plan a little task for each day.
 Break your projects down.
-Just as you plan for time to craft, you should organize your project by breaking it down and assigning time for each step needed to finish.
+Just as you prepare for the time to craft, you should organize your project by breaking it down and assigning time for each step needed to finish.

 Examples of multitasking are:

 - Crochet or knitting while preparing meals and waiting for water to boil or the oven to come up to temperature.

 - Keep a simple project in your car when you get stopped at the railroad tracks or are waiting for your child at sports practice.